suryasashankgundepudi/investment-management-and-portfolio-optimization/README.md

 This project has been developed after I watched a youtube series on portfolio optimization with R and also started reading the book "Technical Analysis with R" by Ko Chin Yu

+In case the app is not active please contact me via email.